goshgarmirzayev/blog/README.md

 # blog
 This is a simple blog.
-Using grails 2.2.2 java 1.7 grails-2.2.2 spring-security-core:1.2.7.3
+Technologies and Plugins java 1.7 grails-2.2.2 spring-security-core:1.2.7.3